 Choose your security questions wisely.
 Many websites require you to choose security questions when you register for an account.
 The security questions can be used if you forget your password and need to gain access to your account.
 When providing answers to the security questions, do not use real answers; instead, use nonsense answers.

-I personally use my password manager to generate another password.
-A set of random numbers, letters and characters.
-I then log those questions and answers in my password manager for each site so that I have the answers available if I ever need them.
+I personally use my password manager to generate another password: a set of random numbers, letters and characters.
+I then enter those questions and answers in my password manager for each site so that I have the answers available if I ever need them.

 Do not click a hyperlink in an email message that you are unsure of.
-Often these hyperlinks take you to a fake website.
+Often these hyperlinks take you to fake websites.
 Once there, you may be tricked into providing sensitive information.
-For example, the email may look like it is coming from your bank or someone else you do business with and the website may ask you to provide personal information.
+For example, the email may look like it is coming from your bank or someone else you do business with, and the website may ask you to provide personal information.

 Hyperlinks can also take you to a website that contains a virus or other malware such as a keylogger or ransomware.
-As with an email attachment, only click a hyperlink if you are expecting it and even then, be careful.
-If you are not sure, call the person who sent the message and ask them.
+As with an email attachment, click a hyperlink only if you’re expecting it and even then, be careful.
+If you are not sure, call the person who sent the message and ask.